jlnerd/JLpyUtils/README.md

 #### JLpyUtils.ML.model_selection
 Functions/classes for running hyperparameter searches across multiple types of models & comparing those models

-The main class of interest is the ```JLpyUtils.ML.model_selection.GridSearchCV``` class, which runs hyperparameter GridSearchCV across different types of models & compares the results to allow one to find the best-of-best (BoB) model.
-The functions is compatible with evaluating sklearn models, tensorflow/keras models, and xgboost models.
+The main classes of interest are the ```JLpyUtils.ML.model_selection.GridSearchCV``` class and the ```JLpyUtils.ML.model_selection.BayesianSearchCV``` class, which run hyperparameter GridSearchCV and BayesianSearchCV optimizations across different types of models & compares the results to allow one to find the best-of-best (BoB) model.
+The ```.fit``` functions for both these classes are compatible with evaluating sklearn models, tensorflow/keras models, and xgboost models.
+Check out the doc-strings for each class for additional notes on implementation.

 #### JLpyUtils.ML.NeuralNet
 sub-modules/functions/classes for streamlining common neural-net architectures implemented in tensorflow/keras.